Struthiomimus: History of discovery

 In 1901, Lawrence Lambe found some incomplete remains, holotype CMN 930, and named them Ornithomimus altus, placing them in the same genus as material earlier described by Othniel Charles Marsh in 1890.
 The specific name altus is from Latin, meaning "lofty" or "noble".
-However, in 1914, a nearly complete skeleton (AMNH 5339) was discovered by Barnum Brown at the Red Deer River site in Alberta, prompting O. altus to be described as the type genus of a new subgenus, Struthiomimus, by Henry Fairfield Osborn in 1917.
-Dale Russell made Struthiomimus a full genus in 1972, at the same time referring several other specimens to it: AMNH 5375, AMNH 5385, AMNH 5421, CMN 8897, CMN 8902 and ROM 1790, all partial skeletons.
-The type species, S. altus, is known from several skeletons and skulls, In 1916 Osborn also renamed Ornithomimus tenuis Marsh 1890 into Struthiomimus tenuis.
+However, in 1914, a nearly complete skeleton (AMNH 5339) was discovered by Barnum Brown at the Red Deer River site in Alberta, prompting O. altus to be described as the type species of a new genus, Struthiomimus, by Henry Fairfield Osborn in 1917.
+Dale Russell (1972) referred several additional specimens to S. altus: AMNH 5375, AMNH 5385, AMNH 5421, CMN 8897, CMN 8902 and ROM 1790, all partial skeletons.
+The type species, S. altus, is known from several skeletons and skulls, In 1917 Osborn also renamed Ornithomimus tenuis Marsh 1890 into Struthiomimus tenuis.
 This is today considered a nomen dubium.
 In 2016, ROM 1790 was made the holotype of a new genus and species, Rativates evadens.